 Having been flavor of the week for the local Bali mosquito population, I perhaps should have seen my next unwelcome adventure coming…

 Bali is beautiful and we spent 12 great days checking out the local markets, visiting rice fields, scuba diving and of course sampling all the local food.
 My symptoms started with a cold and some serious food poisoning (those street vendors and tiny restaurants may have been a little too authentic), but nothing I haven’t survived before so I didn’t worry too much.

 After a week I even started to feel better, well enough to travel from Bali to Java to meet up with my family in Bandung, one of the larger cities in Indonesia.
 But on the day we planned to leave Bandung I simply couldn’t get out of bed.
 I woke with a terrible fever and my body was aching all over, not the best condition to face into an 8-hour train journey.

-So we decided to delay our departure by 24 hours, with me sure a lazy day in bed would get me back on those tracks.
+So we decided to delay our departure by 24 hours, with me convinced a lazy day in bed would get me back on those tracks.

 Unfortunately, it didn’t work out that way.
 With me feeling progressively worse, the friendly hotel staff ended up calling a doctor who, after a blood test, confirmed my fate: Dengue fever.